KempDewulf/envirosense-app/README.md

 EnviroSense interacts with several APIs to provide its functionality.
 Below is an overview of the key APIs used:

-- **Deno Server API**: This custom API is used for managing and controlling home devices.
+- **Deno Server REST API**: This custom API is used for managing and controlling home devices.
 It provides endpoints for device data & configuration, status updates, and other device-related operations.
     - The OpenAPI documenteation can be seen [here](http://94.130.75.173:8101/)
-- **Weather API**: This API is used to fetch real-time weather data, which is integrated into the app to provide environmental insights.
+- **Weather REST API**: This REST API is used to fetch real-time weather data, which is integrated into the app to provide environmental insights.
 The weather data includes temperature, humidity, and other relevant metrics.
     - We use [weatherapi.com](weatherapi.com)

 ## Firebase Configuration